YuriiDev88/front-end-test-task/README.md

    1) **Home**
       - has to contain the list of characters (as designed in Figma), filters block, header and footer;
    2) **Character**
-      - shows detailed review page with detailed character's informartion;
+      - shows detailed review page with detailed character's information;
 2. In the bottom-right corner, there should always be a FAB, containing 2 options:
    1) **History**
       - on user click the Drawer has to be open;